ZILLABB/betsightly-backend/backend/README.md

 1. **Database Caching**: All fixtures and predictions are stored in the database to minimize API calls
 2. **File Caching**: API responses are cached in files with appropriate expiration times
-3. **Rate Limiting**: The system tracks API calls and implements delays to avoid hitting rate limits
+3. **Rate Limiting**: The system adds a 1.2-second delay between requests to avoid hitting rate limits
+4. **Error Handling**: The system detects 429 (Too Many Requests) errors and waits 60 seconds before retrying
-4. **Prioritized Data Sources**: The system first checks the database, then file cache, before making API calls
+5. **Prioritized Data Sources**: The system first checks the database, then file cache, before making API calls

 This approach ensures that even with the free tier API limits, the system can provide reliable predictions.

+### Rate Limit Resets

+API-Football rate limits reset at midnight UTC each day.
+If you hit the rate limit, you'll need to wait until then for it to reset.

 ## API Documentation